IamImji/Robotics2_JacobianandPT_Group4_SCARA_2024/README.md

 </div>

 ## IV.
 Differential of SCARA Mechanical Manipulator description and computation.

 ## V. Path and Trajectory Planning of SCARA Mechanical Manipulator description and program.

+Path and trajectory planning are essential concepts in robotics and control systems.

+***<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path Planning*** entails determining a feasible path from a starting point to a destination while avoiding impediments.
+This task is critical for autonomous robots or vehicles to travel in complex situations safely and effectively.
+Path planning algorithms provide a set of connected waypoints or configurations that the robot can use to get to its destination.</div>

+***<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Trajectory planning***, on the other hand, is concerned with creating smooth, possible trajectories for a robot to follow as it travels.
+These trajectories take into account robot dynamics, velocity profiles, and limitations such maximum speed and acceleration.
+The goal is to ensure that the robot moves smoothly and precisely from one location to another while taking into consideration its physical constraints and the dynamics of its surroundings.</div>

+<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Robots require both route planning and trajectory planning as essential parts of their motion planning systems in order to navigate through a variety of real-world situations safely and successfully, avoiding collisions and maximizing movement efficiency.
+These ideas are used in mobile robots, industrial automation, and autonomous vehicles, among various other fields.</div>

 ## VI.
 References
 * https://byjus.com/maths/jacobian/
 *